Experience a World of Cultures right here in Tāmaki Makaurau through this beloved two-week festival

 World of Cultures event highlights include:

-Central: Look to the skies for the mesmerising Kite Show at Keith Hay Park, or enjoy K-Pop Culture Day, Nowruz and Stories of Our Rice at Ellen Mellvile Centre.
+Look to the skies for the mesmerising Kite Show at Keith Hay Park, or enjoy K-Pop Culture Day and Stories of Our Rice at Ellen Mellvile Centre.
 Don’t miss out on Bollywood Bike Rave with DJ Sujiva riding from Avondale to Mt Roskill’s CultureFest.

-For the full programme, please visit the World of Cultures website for more information.
+Visit the World of Cultures website for the full programme.

 Back to News